 The first step to homemade yogurt is to heat the milk.
-To begin, pour the milk into a saucier pan or a saucepan over medium heat.
+To begin, pour the milk into a saucier or saucepan over medium heat.
 Heat the milk until it begins to foam along the edges of the pan, but don't let it boil.
 At this point, it should be about 180 F. Remove the pan from the heat.Continue to 4 of 10 below.

 04 of 10

 Cool the milk until the temperature is about 110 F. To speed up this process, fill a large container or your sink with ice.
 Place a bowl big enough to hold the warm milk in the ice and when the milk reaches the right temperature pour into the bowl.
 The milk should cool down in about 5 minutes, compared to a much longer amount of time if just left on the counter in the saucepan.
 While you're waiting for the milk to cool, spoon 6 ounces of yogurt into a medium-sized mixing bowl.Continue to 5 of 10 below.

 Before adding the warm milk to the cold yogurt, you need to temper a bit of the mixture.
 Tempering is gradually combining a warm substance with a cooler ingredient so the cooler ingredient doesn't cook at all.
 Using a ladle, add some of the cooled milk to the yogurt, about 1/2 cup at a time, stirring with a whisk or a wooden spoon until the mixture is smooth.